 Material is also important, as beginner boards will typically be fashioned from foam or a basic epoxy resin.
 The former is designed to be as safe as possible and even the fins underneath are made from flexible material so not to obliterate swimmers or other learners in the water.
 The tough epoxy designs are robust and can withstand the inevitable knock or drop, but they will be more painful if you take one to the face.
 Take a look at the suggested rider height, ability and weight that's typically associated with each board when it comes time to buy, so you get a good idea of its suitability.

-What is the best surfboard for beginners?
+What is the best beginner surfboard in 2022?

 Boards for novice surfers used to be heavy and horrible foam planks that were only good for riding in straight lines to the beach.
 Nowadays there's a host of models from world renowned shapers that are not only easy to catch your first waves with, but are also designed to help you progress with your surfing too.
 The Log is one of the latest and greatest examples of this new breed of learner boards, which is not a surprise as it's designed by John John Florence – a two-time world title winner and one of the best surfers of the current generation, and John Pyzel – one of the most respected shapers on the planet.
 The Log is really easy to catch waves on, but manoeuvrable enough to allow you to trim along the wave face, turn and perform cut-backs.